programingjd/okrest/README.md

 # okrest
-Simple http server on top of okhttp mock server
+Simple http rest server on top of okserver.